takaeshi/OpenWRTInvasion/README.md

-# Root shell exploit for several Xiaomi routers: 4A Gigabit, 4A 100M, 4C, 3Gv2, 4Q, miWifi 3C...
+# Root shell exploit for several Xiaomi routers: miWifi 3C/mi router 3c

 ## How to run